beooo79/uvwtr/README.md

 # uvwtr

-## UV display and suncream suggestions
+## UV display and sunscreen suggestions

-    A simple web app that displays UV data and provides suggestions for using suncream
+    A simple web app that displays UV data and provides suggestions for using sunscreen
     around your current location or any city you request.

 ### Tech Stack